okta/okta-mobile-swift/Sources/OktaOAuth2/OktaOAuth2.docc/IntroductionToAuthenticationFlows.md

 ### Multi-Step Flows

-Finally, the `IDXAuthenticationFlow` (implemented in the `OktaIdx` library) supports a many-step workflow, that adapts to user choices and server-driven policy settings.
+`InteractionCodeFlow` (implemented in the `OktaIdx` library) supports a many-step workflow, that adapts to user choices and server-driven policy settings.
 This workflow, while fundamentally simliar, has many more steps that guides a user through authentication.
 For more information, please see the documentation for that library.

 ## Using Delegation